toiletbril/toiletdb/README.md

 # toiletdb

-CLI for in-memory database with an ability of serialization to a file.
+CLI for in-memory database with ability to serialize into file.

-Implemented as a students database.
-File format looks like this:
+Implemented as a database of students.
+For now, file format looks like this:
 ```
 |<name>|<surname>|<group name>|<record book number>|
 ```

+As this was my first project in C++, I finally understand why people don't like it :3c

 ## Bulding

 `./build.sh` (POSIX), `./build.bat` (Windows)

-As this was my first project in C++, now I know why people don't like it :3c.